Education and entertainment

 While we have no access to production details, we assume that the movie was shot with Panavision cameras on 35mm film.
 At that time, this was what you relied upon to get first-class results.
 When the project budget is a reported $100,000,000 or so, you don’t skimp on the camera gear.
 You do not skimp on anything.

 At the risk of belaboring the obvious...this is not what we propose to do.
 Modern digital technology recently passed that tipping point at which image and sound quality from comparatively inexpensive gear exceeds that expected from 35mm film and the best tape recorders.
 Granted, one man’s “inexpensive” is another man’s “Are you freakin’ insane???”
 In the context of what is being undertaken, there are times when the expenditure of fifty thousand dollars can be and is regarded as chump change, depending upon what that expenditure achieves.
 By exploiting today’s technology and carefully limiting the scope of our activity, we can get a hell of a lot more bang for the buck than most.

 Shall we be even more specific?
-Our series on programming has a budget of three and a half million dollars.
-The series on engineering careers for women, four million.
+Our series on programming has a budget of two and a half million dollars.
+The series on engineering careers for women, a little under four million.
 Compare this to what Sony, a fully capable and established company in the television industry, spent on the drama series, Battle Creek.
 Thanks to the infamous hack of their computers in 2014, production costing data that should have been kept secret was revealed.
 All three of these are one-hour programs.
 Sony spent around three and a half cubic megabux on theirs.